On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Examples and applications

 \section{Examples and applications}

-We conclude this paper by looking at a few examples of type (RC) linear systems, to highlight the applications and limitations of our results.

-In \mysecref{subsec:examples:sumsets}, we look at an application to sumsets in $\F_q^n$.
+We conclude this paper by looking at a few examples of type (RC) linear systems, to highlight the applications and limitations of the results from this paper.
+First we will look at an application to sumsets in $\F_q^n$.
 We show that our results can be used to find non-trivial solutions of an arbitrary linear system in the difference set $S - S$, but not in the sumset $S + S$.

-In \mysecref{subsec:examples:Mimura-Tokushige}, we look at the systems studied by Mimura and Tokushige \cite{Mimura-Tokushige-star,Mimura-Tokushige-shape,Mimura-Tokushige-II}.
-We show that our techniques furnish alternative proofs that those systems are moderate.
-Furthermore, in many cases we strengthen this to show that the system is also temperate.
+After that, we will look at the systems studied by Mimura and Tokushige \cite{Mimura-Tokushige-star,Mimura-Tokushige-shape,Mimura-Tokushige-II}.
+We show that our techniques furnish alternative proofs that those systems are moderate, and in many cases we strengthen this to show that the system is also temperate.